5cover/jslave/README.md

 Cons:

-- Since we're no longer in a Java context, we won't recieve help much from the IDE while writing Ludocode (syntax highlighting, auto-completion&hellip;).
+- Since we're no longer in a Java context, we won't recieve help much from the IDE while writing JSlave (syntax highlighting, auto-completion&hellip;).
 This issue is mitigated by the simplicity of the language, and the future VSCode extension.

 ## Getting started

-### 1. Write your Ludocode blueprint
+### 1. Write your JSlave blueprint

-Your Ludocode file (idomatically called a **blueprint**) defines the structure of your Java code, and provides syntax for common patterns in order to avoid writing all that pesky Java boilerplate.
+Your JSlave file (idomatically called a **blueprint**) defines the structure of your Java code, and provides syntax for common patterns in order to avoid writing all that pesky Java boilerplate.

 The canonical file extension is `.bp`.